 Accurately dressed stone blocks with found stone beds and end joints called ashlar masonry.

 The block of stone should be square and rectangular shape in this masonry.
 The height of stones varies from 25 to 30 cm.
 The height of blocks in each course keep equal but it is not necessary to keep all the courses of the same height.
-Ashlar masonry may categorize into the following.
+Ashlar masonry may be categorized into the following.

 - Fine tooled